puma/puma/docs/stats.md

 ## accessing stats

 stats can be accessed via
-1. `pumactl`
+1. `$ pumactl stats` — read more about `pumactl` and the control server [here](https://github.com/puma/puma#controlstatus-server)
-2. Puma.stats when in non-worker mode
+2. `Puma.stats` when in single mode
-3. Puma.stats when in worker mode (should not be invoked from worker process, right?)
+3. `Puma.stats` when in cluster mode (should not be invoked from worker process, right?)

 ## meaning of stats

 * started_at: when puma was started
-* phase: ??
+* phase: which phase of restart the process is in, during [phased restart](https://github.com/puma/puma/blob/master/docs/restart.md)
 * workers: ??
 * booted_workers: how many workers currently running?
 * old_workers: ??